lucasvtiradentes/esports-notifier/README.md

 ## License

 This project is distributed under the terms of the MIT License Version 2.0.
 A complete version of the license is available in the [LICENSE](LICENSE) file in this repository.
 Any contribution made to this project will be licensed under the MIT License Version 2.0.

-## Contributing

-If you are a typescript developer, we would kind and happy accept your help:

-- The best way to get started is to select any issue from the [`good-first-issue`](https://github.com/lucasvtiradentes/twitch-notifier/issues) label;
-- If you would like to contribute, please review our [Contributing guide](docs/CONTRIBUTING.md) for all relevant details.

-Another ways to positivily impact this project is to:

-- **:star: Star this repository**: my goal is to impact the maximum number of developers around the world;
-- ✍️ **Fix english mistakes** I might have made in this project, may it be in the DOCS or even in the code (I'm a portuguese natural speaker);
-- [:heart: Say thanks](https://saythanks.io/to/lucasvtiradentes): kind words have a huge impact in anyone's life;
-- [💰 Donate](https://github.com/sponsors/lucasvtiradentes): if you want to support my work even more, consider make a small donation.
-I would be really happy!

 ## Feedback